We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 Transport

 How people come and go from this new community needs to be thought through carefully.
-Dedicated transport planners are working closely with the team to ensure our plans have minimal impact on local roads.
+Dedicated transport planners are working closely with the team to ensure our plans have minimal impact on local roads and support active travel.
+We want the proposals make it easier for current Fishponds residents to move around the area and access Fishponds high street.

 Walking and cycling

 We are keen to encourage residents to walk and cycle where possible instead of relying on a car.
-As a result, we are looking to open up the site to make new connections, including with the Bristol and Bath Railway Path.
+As a result, we are looking to open up the site and make new connections.
+We’ll also be safeguarding space to create a future connection with the Bristol and Bath Railway Path.
 We are also providing substantial cycle parking on the site, with one space per one-bedroom apartment and multiple spaces for every two- and three-bedroom property.

 Public transport